 Malik Pickett, Esq.

-Prior to joining that law firm, Pickett functioned as legislative counsel for the Honorable Pennsylvania State Senators Shirley M. Kitchen and Jay Costa.
-While at the Pennsylvania Senate, Pickett worked on legislation prohibiting juvenile life without parole, and was involved in a variety of efforts to improve the adult criminal and juvenile justice systems.
+Prior to joining that law firm, Malik functioned as legislative counsel for the Honorable Pennsylvania State Senators Shirley M. Kitchen and Jay Costa.
+While at the Pennsylvania Senate, he worked on legislation prohibiting juvenile life without parole, and was involved in a variety of efforts to improve the adult criminal and juvenile justice systems.

 Before working at the Pennsylvania Senate, Malik acted as law clerk to the Honorable Judge Charles W. Dortch, Jr., who is the Presiding Judge of the Family Division of the Camden County Superior Court in New Jersey.
 He graduated from Temple Law School, where he received the Beth Cross Public Interest award for his devotion to public interest work.
 He holds a Bachelor of Arts from Dickinson College where he majored in Law and Policy and minored in Spanish.